tetsuo13/TeamsStatusPub/README.md

 Download the latest release and unzip it to a dedicated folder.
 As part of the release there will be an `appsettings.json` file used to configure some basic runtime settings.

-The default listen address is http://192.168.1.1:17493/ but this will most likely need to be changed.
+The default listen address is http://192.168.1.1:17493/ but the IP address will most likely need to be changed.
 The following settings are available in `appsettings.json`:

 | Setting | Description |
 | ------- | ----------- |